Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Experimental analysis

 \subsection{Experimental setup}

 We execute our experiments on a server with 188GB of RAM and an Intel Xeon CPU.
 We use the MPyC framework \cite{schoenmakers_mpycpython_2018} to simulate 3-party protocols.

-We perform our experiments under an honest-majority assumption because this setting provides the \textbf{best dense baselines} (see Tables \ref{tab:mat_vect_mult} and \ref{tab:mat_mult}).
+Our experiments simulate an honest majority because this setting provides the \textbf{best dense baselines} (see Tables \ref{tab:mat_vect_mult} and \ref{tab:mat_mult}).
 More specifically, we chose the \emph{SSS-based matrix multiplication \cite{hoogh_design_2012} as dense baseline} instead of the other honest-majority protocols \cite{koti_swift_2021,lu_aegis_2023,mohassel_aby3_2018,wagh_falcon_2021} for two reasons.
 First, the SSS-based matrix multiplication has smaller constant factors; e.g., it only requires the communication of a single ring element, while \cite{koti_swift_2021,lu_aegis_2023,mohassel_aby3_2018,wagh_falcon_2021} require multiple communication rounds.
 Second, the SSS-based protocol supports an arbitrary number of parties (like our sparse multiplications), while \cite{koti_swift_2021,lu_aegis_2023,mohassel_aby3_2018,wagh_falcon_2021} are 3-party protocols.

-\paragraph{Implementation details} We use 64-bit (secret-shared) fixed-point numbers, with a 32-bit fractional part.
+We use 64-bit fixed-point numbers, with a 32-bit fractional part.
 Floating-point arithmetic is still poorly scalable in MPC protocols.
 MPC works usually rely on fixed-point arithmetic \cite{kelkar_secure_2022} to avoid performance bottlenecks.
 The minor precision loss due to fixed-point arithmetic is often acceptable for ML applications \cite{kelkar_secure_2022}.

 We use the protocol by Laur et al. \cite{laur_round-efficient_2011} for oblivious shuffling and the oblivious radix sort \cite{hamada_oblivious_2014} for sorting.
 The first step of the oblivious radix sort is a secure bit decomposition.
 As this operation is expensive, we accelerate the process using pre-computations.
 Our algorithms assume the data owners pre-compute and share a bit decomposition of their non-zero coordinates.
 Hence, they share a bit array instead of a single integer per non-zero coordinate.
+This pre-computed bit decomposition creates a storage overhead proportional to the bit-length of the indices.
+As large sparse matrices hardly scale above $10^8$ columns, so this factor would not exceed 30, and is compensated (as shown in our experiments) by the gains provided by sparse data representations.